 * If you damage another person's property, you may need to pay for repair or replacement.

 Some incidents need to be investigated before being logged.
 The teacher who sees such an incident will refer it to the person who will investigate.
-Such offences will only be logged by the Subject Coordinator (SC), Department Coordinator (DC) or Head Teacher (HT) - as below.
+Such offences will only be logged, following investigation, by the Subject Coordinator (SC), Department Coordinator (DC) or Head Teacher (HT) - as detailed below.

 * Minor infringements of the Library rules will be logged as -1 point.
 However, infringements of the Library rules which are equivalent to -2, -3 or -5 point offences will be logged accordingly by the DC.

 * Three or more -1 point offences within the same school week may result in the DC issuing an afterschool detention for the following Tuesday.
-This will not apply during Term 1 of Year 6.
+This will not apply during Terms 1 or 2 of Year 6.

-Any student who receives three or more afterschool detentions within the same term will also be required to attend a weekend detention on Saturday from 09.00-11.00.
+Any student who receives three or more afterschool detentions within the same term (except Term 5) will also be required to attend a weekend detention on Saturday from 09.00-11.00.

 Suspension from school is a very serious sanction and may be noted on student transcripts and references.